STAT545-UBC/STAT545-UBC-original-website/hw07_data-wrangling-candy.md

 ####But I Want to Do More!
 Taking a sufficiently difficult/ambitious task to completion would certainly qualify you for a check plus, but here are some other ideas:

--	Mine some of the free text fields for data using regular expressions
+*	Mine some of the free text fields for data using regular expressions

--	Join in the 2014 data and compare Joy/Despair results
+*	Join in the 2014 data and compare Joy/Despair results.

 ###Rubric